 11. If you are taking statins for lowering cholesterol levels, often leg cramps are an associated side effect of this medication.
 Muscle aches primarily in the legs while taking anti-cholesterol medication occur due to a deficiency of CoQ10.

-13. Topical ointments such as Tiger Balm, Wintergreen, Cajuput, Eucalyptus, Black Pepper, Rosemary, Marjoram and Cayenne are rubefacients which help to bring blood flow to an area and provide temporary analgesic and anti-inflammatory effects.
+13. Topical ointments such as Tiger Balm, Wintergreen, Cajuput, Eucalyptus, Black Pepper, Rosemary, Marjoram, and Cayenne are rubefacients that help to bring blood flow to an area and provide temporary analgesic and anti-inflammatory effects.

 Aching legs should never be ignored